EgbieAndersonUku1/flatMates/readme.md

 total of £200 pound each which is perfect.
 But what if the housemates were been difficult and only wanted to pay for the number of days they stayed in the house for that month.

-How much will each housmate pay based on the days that stayed in that month?
+How much will each housemate pay based on the days that stayed in that month?

 For example: